We believe publishing is important and that it has a great future

 Soon after, we met with Alex, Paul and Kerin from Dennis Publishing (who we’ll be eternally grateful to), launching our first ever app for The Week and setting us off on the journey that has seen us build a team of 45 amazing people and amassing hundreds of customers around the world who publish their gorgeous content to over 2.5 million readers every single month.

 We’re a small business, but we’ve got big plans, and we want to play a significant part in the future of publishing – that’s what gets us all out of bed in the morning (oh and it’s quite fun too).

-Prior to launching Pugpig, Jonny was MD, Technology and Product Development at News Corporation’s Digital Media Group, focusing on building new digital brands.
-This followed three years as CTO at News UK, where he was responsible for technology delivery across the business for The Times, The Sunday Times and The Sun newspapers.
+Before launching Pugpig, Jonny built new digital brands as MD, Technology and Product Development at News Corp’s Digital Media Group.
+This followed three years as CTO at News UK, where he was responsible for technology delivery across The Times, The Sunday Times and The Sun.

 Before joining News UK, Jonny spent his days, weeks and months building a global digital supply chain for EMI Music.

-Prior to this, he spent eight years at Europe’s largest digital agency (LBi, now DigitasLBi) as the Head of Development and Principal Technical Architect where he led solutions for clients such as Etihad Airways, BT, Sony, Corus, National Grid, Mazda, British Gas, Virgin Atlantic and Marks and Spencers.
+Prior to this, he spent eight years at Europe’s largest digital agency (LBi, now DigitasLBi) as the Head of Development and Principal Technical Architect where he led solutions for clients such as Etihad Airways, BT and Sony.